rust-av/aom-rs/README.md

 ## Building

-The bindings are generated using the headers and libraries that ought to be present in the system.
+By default the bindings are generated using the headers and libraries that ought to be present in the system.

+The `build` feature is available to automatically fetch and build [libaom][2].

 ## TODO
 - [x] Simple bindings